-Editing takes time, patience, and lots of attention to details.
+Editing takes time, patience, and lots of attention to detail.
 Editing, sometimes your entire post-production workflow, is often misunderstood and underestimated.
 That is, I believe, in part because it mostly happens behind the scenes.
 Something that some clients do not understand is that the photo shoot is only the beginning of the process of making images.
-They hire you, the photographer, for an hour, two hours, half a day or an entire day.
-Afterwards, they only care that you send them the images, the very best images, as soon as possible, but few have an idea of what’s going on after the photo shoot.
+They hire you, the photographer, for an hour, two hours, half a day, or an entire day.
+Afterward, they only care that you send them the images, the very best images, as soon as possible, but few have an idea of what’s going on after the photo shoot.

 So, let’s take a look at what happens next, after the photo shoot.
 Let’s take a look at the process of photo editing.

 It’s always a good idea to capture the best possible images in camera.
 That’s no doubt about it.
-But even when you get the perfect shot in camera, there is still work to be done in post production.
+But even when you get the perfect shot in camera, there is still work to be done in post-production.